 So, what did we do in Seven Worlds?

 - We wrote a daring, epic story.
-The story avoids railroading as much as possible, but at the same site embraces those parts of the story that need more direct guidance from GM to players.
+The story avoids railroading as much as possible, but at the same time embraces those parts of the story that need more direct guidance from GM to players.
 And it creates many opportunities for side-adventures and player-driven story pacing where appropriate.

 - We built the setting around the story, rather than the other way around.
 The setting was designed to enable the story, while at the same time standing on its own for those groups that don't want to run the main campaign.